MyNameIsJeff-305/study-flow/README.md

 ## What's next for StudyFlow

 Moving forward, we plan to enhance **StudyFlow** by incorporating more advanced AI features, such as analyzing user progress over time and adapting study plans accordingly.
 We’re also exploring ways to integrate additional learning resources and content recommendations to further support users in achieving their goals.
+Another short-term future enhancement is incorporate AWS S3 for image and files management (this is a feature we didn't decide to include it for this hackathon due to the time restrictions), because we want to generate Study Plans amd exercises in PDF format, so users can download them and print them, for a better on-the-go experience.
+Also, we would like to add more features, like have Subjects as a Table in the Database Model, this enhancement will allow us to improve how AI understands the purpose of every request, and we can allow users to create their own Subjects Collections for a better management of their studyplans.
 Finally, we aim to improve the UI/UX design to make StudyFlow even more intuitive and engaging for users.